AnnaJinK/Hackintosh/README.md

  GPU : GTX960 2GB

- CNVi : AC-9560 (WiFi not working but B/T is good)
+ CNVi : AC-9560 (wifi does not work but b/t is work.)

  RAM : 16 GB